ANSANJAY/KernelModuleLoading/kbuild_modname/readme.md

-### 1. Explain the technical concept 📘
+### 1. KBUILD_MODNAME

 `KBUILD_MODNAME` is a macro in Linux kernel development used when writing kernel modules.
-It represents the name of the module being compiled.
-This macro is particularly useful for debugging and logging purposes, allowing developers to easily identify the module responsible for a specific log entry or an error message. `KBUILD_MODNAME` is automatically defined as the name of the module in the Makefile during the build process, so developers do not have to define it explicitly in their code.
+- It represents the name of the module being compiled.
+- This macro is particularly useful for debugging and logging purposes, allowing developers to easily identify the module responsible for a specific log entry or an error message. `KBUILD_MODNAME` is automatically defined as the name of the module in the `Makefile` during the build process, so developers do not have to define it explicitly in their code.

 ### 2. Curious Questions 🤔
 **Q1:** Why is `KBUILD_MODNAME` primarily used within the kernel modules?